Cirrent/ccm_documentation_stage/docs/how-ccm-works.rst

 * Building on Infineon’s long history with wireless connectivity, including extensive experience acquired through Cypress Semiconductor.
 That includes access to solutions with a BLE-based or Soft AP onboarding option, which smooths out the process of joining Wi-Fi at customer sites.
 It removes a key element of friction in getting your IoT devices onboarded and unblocks the ability to earn revenue.

-* Developers can develop products that use simple AT commands such as “connect” and “send” to connect and stream data to their Product Cloud and to do so within hours, not weeks..
+* Developers can develop products that use simple AT commands such as “connect” and “send” to connect and stream data to their Product Cloud and to do so within hours, not weeks.

 * Original equipment manufacturers (OEMs) can easily transform  existing products into IoT devices without the need for a deep understanding of communications and security implementation requirements, and without merging large amounts of code.